-Speedpro East Bay prides ourselves in our local support.
+Speedpro East Bay prides itself in our local support.
 From sponsoring organizations to returning 5% of our profits back to the community, we enjoy giving back.
 Here are just a few of the organizations that we’ve sponsored over the years.

 Zack Backas – kite foiler